Youthanasia: Touring and aftermath

 Megadeth toured heavily in support of Youthanasia.
 They started the tour in November 1994, with live performances in South America.
 The tour continued in 1995, with a number of opening acts such as Korn, Flotsam and Jetsam and Fear Factory.
 During this period Megadeth also visited Europe, where they stayed for eight weeks.
 Ellefson shared his impressions from performing in front of European fans: "So far, the audiences have been really good and it seems to me that heavy metal and especially Megadeth are very much at the forefront of music in Europe.
 It seems like the attendance is better than it has ever been".
 The worldwide tour ended in September 1995, with the band performing at Monsters of Rock in South America with Ozzy Osbourne and Alice Cooper as the headliners.

 In the middle of 1995, the band underwent changes on the business side.
 Manager Ron Lafitte was hired by EMI Records and essentially disbanded his management company.
 Megadeth later signed with ESP Management and hired Bud Prager, a previous manager of Foreigner and Bad Company, to be the band's new creative manager.
 As with Max Norman before him, Prager would go on to be highly influential in shaping the direction of the band.
 In an interview for Hard Rock Examiner, Mustaine revealed that there was a possibility of Megadeth performing the album in its entirety in 2014, honoring the 20-year anniversary of the record's release.

 Track listing

-† Songwriting credits were amended on the 2004 reissue of the album.
-Credits differ on earlier releases.